Exodus (Ja Rule album)

 Exodus is a 2005 greatest hits album by rapper Ja Rule.
-He had released an album every year since 1999, but in 2005, with no new album planned The Inc. released this greatest hits album featuring songs such as "Mesmerize" and "Wonderful".
+He had released an album every year since 1999, but in 2005, with no new album planned, The Inc. released this greatest hits album featuring songs such as "Mesmerize" and "Wonderful".

 Irv Gotti was forced to release one more album from Ja and Ashanti to honor his contract with Def Jam.
-Universal did not want to support a full LP by either artist so 2 greatest hits sets were released.
-The version of It's Murda on this album is shortened and not the original.
+Universal did not want to support a full LP by either artist, so two greatest hits sets were released.
+The version of "It's Murda" on this album is shortened and not the original.

-The album was also made in an edited version, which has some lacks of censorship in songs due to different times the songs were edited at.
+The album was also made in an edited version, which lacks some censorship in songs due to different times the songs were edited.

 The album debuted on the Billboard 200 at number 107 and peaked at number 50 on the UK albums chart.

 Track listing

 Credits adapted from the album's liner notes.